Test-based Patch Clustering for Automatically-Generated Patches Assessment: Research Questions

 This RQ aims to show the applicability of \approach in order to help developers reduce the effort of manually reviewing and assessing patches.
 In particular, we compare the number of patches produced by all selected APR tools vs.\ the number of patches presented to \patchreviewer if our approach is used.

 \begin{quote} \textbf{\rqcorrectcluster} \textit{How effective is \approach at clustering correct patches together?} \end{quote}

 This RQ aims to measure the ability of \approach to cluster correct patches together.
 In case each cluster contains {\it only} either correct or incorrect patches, we can simply pick {\it any} patch from a given cluster for validation.
-In other words, picking {\it any} patch from a cluster at the Patch Selection stage would be sufficient to ensure existence (or non-existence) of a correct patch among {\it all} plausible patches in a cluster during patch assessment.
-This would make the runtime of Algorithm~\ref{algo:patchSelection} be $O(c)$, where $c$ is the number of clusters.
-In reality, we expect some clusters will have a mix of correct and incorrect patches, thereby motivating RQ4.
+In other words, picking {\it any} patch from a cluster would be sufficient to ensure existence (or non-existence) of a correct patch among {\it all} plausible patches in a cluster during patch assessment.